WrightDanG/FromVin/README.md

 ### General Design
 As a preface to the aspects that are more bespoke on the site, it needs to be stated that i've leaned quite heavily on the boutique ado project.
 As the only full ecommerce solution on the course and an ideal example of how to put together a django ecommerce site, it seemed like a natural source of a basis.
 This was discussed with my stand-in mentor to confirm this would be the case, and was told that it was expected, but should be stated outright here.

 Otherwise, a fixed top navbar was selected so that a user can utilise the navigation even when midway down hundreds of products.
 On said navbar, the site has been split into it's shop, a homepage which acts as an informational guide, a recommendation page and a blog for more bespoke information from the site owners.

-(SPOTLIGHT ON SPECIFIC PRODUCTS?)
+The colour style of the site was chosen to reflect the products that it showcases, along with hopefully coming across as professional but not ostentatious.

+As mentioned above, the hope is that the recommendation aspect of the site can expand over time.
+I feel this is what gives a little extra to the site as it gives direction to customers who may not know quite as much about the products as others.

+The blog can be a powerful way to communicate with the users.
+Being able to present new information in a consistent manner was the reason for it's inclusion, and whilst most of the current information is just a sample - the potential of it speaks to it's inclusion.

 ### Data Specific Design